The math behind successful as-a-service: understanding and calculating churn

-In the first part of our series ‘The Math Behind Successful As-a-Service,’ we’re breaking down all things churn: what it is, why it matters, how to calculate it, and, of course, how to minimize it within your organization.
+In the first part of our series ‘The Math Behind Successful As-a-Service,’ we’re breaking down all things churn rate: what it is, why it matters, how to calculate it, and, of course, how to minimize it within your organization.
 Read on for churn-related insights and tips.

 While some churn is to be expected in every organization, it’s important to garner insights into its specific causes within your customer base so that you can respond and adjust—and minimize your rates.